 property which they had obtained consisted of four rooms on the upper

-floor of a brick building on the northwest corner of Madison St. and
+floor of a the Wright building, a brick building on the northwest corner of Madison St. and

 Florida Avenue, the remainder of which was occupied by The

-Tampa Times office and a post office on the first floor.
-The school
+Tampa Daily Times printing office and a post office on the first floor.

-remained in this location from 1897 to 1900.
+remained in this location from 1897 to the end of the school year 1900.
 During the first year the high

 school occupied three rooms, but in the second year, four were needed.